 Mission Statement – The mission of the CRG is to help all people live longer, healthier lives.
 Our goal is to reduce racial health disparities by establishing innovative bio-behavioral approaches for obesity treatment and chronic disease prevention.
 The CRG also supports the mentoring and career development of scholars and staff members who are committed to health disparities research, health equity, and increasing diversity and inclusion in the research environment.

-Current research studies being conducted by the CRG include the RESET Study, the DINING Study, and the SHINE Study.
+Current research studies being conducted by the CRG include the RESET Study, the DINING Study, and the Survivor's RESET.

 The RESET Study, funded by the National Institutes of Health (NIH) National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), focuses on cancer prevention and healthy lifestyles for Black women with obesity and elevated stress levels.
 This study is actively seeking participants.